P7AC1D/WebForum/README.md

 - **Likes**: Like/unlike posts and comments
 - **Moderation**: Content moderation with post tagging and management
 - **Interactive Documentation**: Scalar UI for API exploration
+- **Database Seeding**: Comprehensive test data generation for development and testing

 ## Tech Stack